Encapsule/onm/src/core/README.md

 Resource Location Proxy (RLP) can be queried to return its associated Resource Address Locator (RAL).

-### onm(RLP, RIS, JSON) -> RAL
+### onm(RLP, RIS, JSON) -> RLP

 Resource Location Proxy (RLP) can be queried to locate/transform data in a DOA on resources located at a relative path specified by Resource Locator String (RIS) with data JSON.

-### onm(RLP, RIS, JSON) -> RLP

-Runtime Location Proxy (RLP) can be queries to affect resource locate/transform operations on resources located at a relative path specified by a Resource Identifier String (RIS).

 ### onm(RLP) -> JSON